wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-client-access/includes/outlook-web-access-policies.md

 ## Outlook on the web mailbox policies

 Mailbox policies control the settings and features that are applied in Outlook on the web.
-A default policy called **OwaMailboxPolicy-Default** already exists, and you can create a new policy using the Exchange admin center (EAC) in Exchange Online or by using Exchange Online PowerShell.
+A default policy called **OwaMailboxPolicy-Default** already exists, and you can create a new policy using the Exchange admin center in Exchange Online or by using Exchange Online PowerShell.
 New policies have the most common settings already enabled.

 You can only apply one mailbox policy per mailbox.

-To create a new policy in the EAC, click **Permissions > Outlook Web App policies > New +**.
+To create a new policy in the Exchange admin center, click **Permissions > Outlook Web App policies > New +**.

 ## Public attachment handling